 We mixed quilting weight and mid-weight fabrics for our five-pillow set.
 Our goal was a neutral color palette with smaller, soft motifs.
 We wanted the pillows to look as if they’d been around awhile – perhaps soaking up the sun in a cozy window seat.

-Some simple trims, buttons and snaps are great ways to add a bit of texture.
-You may have items in your stash.
+Simple trims, buttons, and snaps are great ways to add a bit of texture.
+You may have items in your Stash.
 If not, it’s fun to shop for antique options in subtle shades.

 Sewing Tools You Need